 The subject doesn’t only detail and describe the foundations of the Christian faith but places the major theological themes of the Bible into the dramatic reality of a gracious covenantal God.
 This approach gives the student a clearer perspective of God’s involvement with them in everyday life.

 Chaplaincy Processes (CP602, CP702)

 Chaplaincy is a unique profession, ministering to the deep spiritual needs of others.
-This unit offers prospective and current practitioners the opportunity to develop an informed praxis for chaplaincy in a variety of settings.
-There is a dynamic interrelation between theology and praxis that links biblical truths with spiritual care.
-A rich theological understanding of God’s salvific intervention in the world informs the process of chaplaincy and the unique role of the chaplain.
+This unit offers prospective and current practitioners the opportunity to develop an informed praxis for chaplaincy in various settings.

 The unit will therefore reflect on the unique role of the chaplain, pastoral care as an active ministry, and how one may deliver the hope, love and vision of Christ to others.

 Christianity and World Religions (MI603, MI703)